Aksharanidhi/Bioprocess_parameter_analysis/README.md

 - Agitator rpm (constant → NaN correlation)

 ### Interpretation:
-Penicillin production is strongly linked to **oxygen transfer, biomass growth, and fermentation duration**, which aligns with known aerobic secondary metabolite pathways.
+Penicillin production is strongly linked to **oxygen transfer and fermentation duration**, which aligns with known aerobic secondary metabolite pathways.

 ---